Archive for the ‘books’ Category

 ; Matthew 6:1-6, 16-21

-When I received the invitation to do the artwork for Peter Storey’s book of reflections on the Seven Last Words of Jesus (featured in Friday’s post), it came as a lovely bit of synchronicity.
+When I received the invitation to do the artwork for Peter Storey’s book Listening at Golgotha, a series of reflections on the Seven Last Words of Jesus (featured in Friday’s post), it came as a lovely bit of synchronicity.
 His editor, who had been the editor for my first book, wasn’t aware that Peter and I were acquainted, having crossed paths on a few occasions when he was visiting the U.S. from his native South Africa.
 The catch was that the artwork had to be in black and white.
 With my having worked primarily in paper collage, black and white was not exactly my first language, artistically speaking.
 I so wanted to work on Peter’s book that I told the editor yes.
 Then I set about to figure out what kind of black and white medium I could manage.

 I tried doing collages in black and white, but made little headway.
 After several other experiments, I picked up a piece of charcoal.
 And fell in love.